-On November 19, 2020, the FERC issued a NOPR114 proposing to reform both the pro forma OATT and its regulations to improve the accuracy and transparency of transmission line ratings.
+On November 19, 2020, the FERC issued a NOPR proposing to reform both the pro forma OATT and its regulations to improve the accuracy and transparency of transmission line ratings.
 Specifically, the NOPR proposes to require: transmission providers to implement ambient-adjusted ratings on the transmission lines over which they provide transmission service; ISO/RTOSs to establish and implement the systems and procedures necessary to allow transmission owners to electronically update transmission line ratings at least hourly; and transmission owners to share transmission line ratings and transmission line rating methodologies with their respective transmission provider(s) and, in ISO/RTOs, with their respective market monitor(s).
-Comments on the Managing Transmission Line Ratings NOPR in the Federal Register].115
+Comments on the Managing Transmission Line Ratings NOPR are due [60 days after the publication date of the Managing Transmission Line Ratings NOPR in the Federal Register].